Biography

 1874

-Joaquín Torres-García was born on July 28, 1874, in Montevideo, Uruguay, to Joaquín Torras i Fradera, an business owner from Catalonia, Spain, who had arrived in Uruguay in 1865 as a young man, and María García.
-Torres attended school intermittently and began assisting with the family business—a trading post that also functioned as a general store, bar, and carpentry workshop on the outskirts of the city.
+Joaquín Torres-García was born on July 28, 1874, in Montevideo, Uruguay, to Joaquín Torras i Fradera, a business owner from Catalonia, Spain, arrived at Uruguay in 1865 as a young man, and María García.

 1900